"Oxbridge may be the best honors

 For over twenty-five years, the William Jewell College Oxbridge Honors Program has been preparing students with the knowledge, vision, and flexibility to succeed in the highly-competitive and rapidly evolving environments of academics, professions, business, and service.

-As the only honors program in the U.S. offering majors with a full curriculum of tutorial-based instruction and a full year of study in Oxford or Cambridge, the Oxbridge Honors Program is a highly personalized, reading-writing intensive approach to education that combines the best of the British—intense and deep study, with great independence—and the American—broad background and close mentorship—approaches to higher education.
+As the only honors program in the U.S. offering majors with a full curriculum of tutorial-based instruction and a full year of study in Oxford, the Oxbridge Honors Program is a highly personalized, reading-writing intensive approach to education that combines the best of the British—intense and deep study, with great independence—and the American—broad background and close mentorship—approaches to higher education.

 Created on the educational model found in Oxford and Cambridge Universities, the Oxbridge Honors Program features tutorial (rather than classroom) instruction and comprehensive examinations over the major field of study.
-For this reason, and because all students in the program study for their full junior year in Oxford or Cambridge, the program is called Oxbridge.
+All students in the program study for their full junior year in Oxford.

 Classes in one’s Oxbridge major are taken in one-on-one or small group settings, with a master teacher or tutor coordinating intensive reading and writing assignments.
 Tutorials are designed for each area of specialization with a balance between standards of the discipline and individual students’ interests.
 Tutorial study:

 - Develops critical reading and superior writing skills

 - Cultivates the ability to think on one’s feet and defend one’s ideas

 - Provides an opportunity for much greater depth and intensity of study than in regular courses